zonal42/STM32_Projects/f103c8_sdcard_bootloader/README.md

 After restarting;

-if press the load button quickly, it loads .bin file from sdcard. if press the clear button quickly, it clears flash memory for writing software.
+if press the load button quickly, it loads .bin file from sdcard and it runs software written from sd card . if press the clear button quickly, it clears flash memory for writing software.

 otherwise;